Ebola Fast Facts

 July 30, 2014 - The Peace Corps announces it is removing its volunteers from Liberia, Sierra Leone and Guinea.

-July 31, 2014 - CDC raises its warning to Level 3.
+July 31, 2014 - The CDC raises its warning to Level 3.
 It warns US residents to avoid "nonessential travel" to Sierra Leone, Guinea, and Liberia.

-August 2, 2014 - A specially equipped medical plane carrying Ebola patient Dr. Kent Brantly lands at Dobbins Air Reserve Base in Marietta, Georgia.
+August 2, 2014 - A specially equipped medical plane carrying Ebola patient Dr. Brantly lands at Dobbins Air Reserve Base in Marietta, Georgia.
 He is then driven by ambulance to Emory University Hospital in Atlanta.

 August 4, 2014 - CNN reports that three top secret, experimental vials of the drug, "ZMapp," were flown into Liberia last week in a last-ditch effort to save Brantly and Writebol, according to a source familiar with details of the treatment.
 Doctors report "significant improvement."

-August 6, 2014 - Nancy Writebol arrives at Emory in Atlanta for treatment.
+August 6, 2014 - Writebol arrives at Emory in Atlanta for treatment.

-August 8, 2014 - Experts at the World Health Organization declare the Ebola epidemic ravaging West Africa an international health emergency that requires a coordinated global approach, describing it as the worst outbreak in the four-decade history of tracking the disease.
+August 8, 2014 - Experts at the World Health Organization (WHO) declare the Ebola epidemic ravaging West Africa an international health emergency that requires a coordinated global approach, describing it as the worst outbreak in the four-decade history of tracking the disease.

 August 19, 2014 - Liberia's President Ellen Johnson Sirleaf declares a nationwide curfew beginning August 20 and orders two communities to be completely quarantined, with no movement in or out of the areas.

-August 21, 2014 - Dr. Kent Brantly is discharged from Emory University Hospital.
-It is also announced that Nancy Writebol had been released on Tuesday, August 19.
+August 21, 2014 - Brantly is discharged from Emory University Hospital.
+It is also announced that Writebol had been released on August 19.
 The releases come after Emory staff are confident Brantly and Writebol pose "no public health threat."

 September 6, 2014 - The government of Sierra Leone announces plans for a nationwide lockdown from September 19-21, in order to stop the spread of Ebola.
 The lockdown is being billed as a predominantly social campaign rather than a medical one, in which volunteers will go door-to-door to talk to people.

-September 16, 2014 - President Barack Obama calls the efforts to combat the Ebola outbreak centered in West Africa "the largest international response in the history of the CDC."
+September 16, 2014 - US President Barack Obama calls the efforts to combat the Ebola outbreak centered in West Africa "the largest international response in the history of the CDC."
 Speaking from the CDC headquarters in Atlanta, Obama adds that "faced with this outbreak, the world is looking to" the United States to lead international efforts to combat the virus.
 He says the United States is ready to take on that leadership role.

 September 30, 2014 - Dr. Thomas Frieden, director of the CDC, announces the first diagnosed case of Ebola in the United States.
 The person has been hospitalized and isolated at Texas Health Presbyterian Hospital in Dallas since September 28.